 Social media platforms are a powerful and free way to promote your course.
 Platforms like Facebook, Instagram, LinkedIn, and X (Twitter) allow you to reach a large audience with minimal effort.

-Also, you may join relevant Facebook groups or LinkedIn communities where people discuss topics related to your course.
+Also, you may join relevant groups on Facebook or LinkedIn where people discuss topics related to your course.
 Engage in conversations, answer questions, and naturally mention your course as a resource when appropriate.

 Using hashtags like #OnlineLearning, #FreeCourses, or niche-specific tags can also help increase visibility.